AitorSimona/AR_Exercises/README.md

 # AR_Exercises
- Just a repo to dump in exercised from AR subject
+ Just a repo to dump in exercises from AR subject